microsoft/skype-bot-samples/dotnet/EasyGPTBot/README.md

     # change into project folder
     cd # EasyGPTBot
     ```
+- Fill in configuration values in `appsettings.json` file, e.g. `ApiKey` for your Open AI API key.
 - Run the bot from a terminal or from Visual Studio, choose option A or B.

   A) From a terminal